robbiethesatnav/Library/README.md

 # Tennis

-This is a python package about tennis.
+This is a Python package about tennis.
 Using statistics of each player, this library determines the outcome of a tennis match: the winner and the length of time the match lasts.
 In addition, this library can also recall a male player's rank, titles, wins, and losses, as well as a female player's rank, points, and tournament wins.

 ## Usage